 Use the answers to craft your Employee Value Proposition and unique company “voice.”

 You may need to edit your first EVP draft, share, edit or re-write and share again to fine-tune the message.
 Meet with employee groups to shape the company’s philosophy organically.

 Be sure you’ve also asked – and answered – the most important questions of all: How will management be held accountable to uphold the mission, vision, values, and EVP?
 How will the company keep the promises of your Employee Value Proposition?

 Look at the company’s compensation package, workplace experience, employee development, and how it fosters diversity, equity, inclusion and belonging among coworkers.
 Use this information to showcase your recruitment message and build your employment branding, from job descriptions to messaging on your careers pages and social channels.

 At SmartSearch, our applicant tracking system provides flexible options to optimize the job seeker experience from the time a resume is submitted or an online employment application is received, to providing mobile-friendly candidate onboarding to welcome your new hire.
-Be sure your applicant tracking system vendor partner can deliver the technology that supports your employment brand and EVP.
+Be sure your applicant tracking system and vendor management system can deliver the technology that supports your employment brand and EVP.